 - Documents and photos: Again, print your boarding pass and save it along with any luggage tags just in case there’s a problem with your flight or bags.
 If traveling internationally, photocopy your passport, carry a couple of extra passport photos and keep them separate from the original; it will be useful if you have to go to an embassy or consulate for an emergency replacement.
 Use it on a trip to London.

-- Snacks: You may not get hungry on that hour-and-a-half long flight from but short hops have been known to drag on for hours due to weather or mechanical problems so always carry a few granola or power bars or a similar portable snack.
-Feeling powerful enough to leap tall mountains?
-Take a trip to Denver.
+- Snacks: You may not get hungry on that hour-and-a-half flight but even short hops have been known to drag on for hours thanks to bad weather or mechanical problems.
+Bottom line: Always carry a few granola or power bars, or a some kind of portable snack.
+And now that you’re feeling powerful enough to leap tall mountains, take a trip to Denver.

 - Clothes you’ll really wear: The key word is comfort.
 Only pack clothes you love, that fit, and look good on you; if one of those three ingredients is lacking, you’ll just be wasting space.
 Follow a similar color scheme so the top from one outfit goes with the pants from another, etc. As for shoes, try to limit yourself to two pairs you know are comfortable; pack one, wear the other.
 Now that you’re stylish and cozy, head to elegant Boston.